 Length and Width

 Length and Width are usually on the larger side when it comes to foam boards.
 The idea of a foam board is to make catching waves as easy as possible for surfers of any skill level and longer, wider boards are a much better choice for that than shorter and narrower boards.
+We've got a surfboard size chart that dives into further detail.

 There are a handful of foams that are used for the foam decks on top and the slick bottoms of soft surfboards.
 Some key materials to look for are